Ramanathichanputhur: History

+Education

+There is a primary school named 'Little Flower School' in the village that also serves as a polling station.

+A college named 'Lord Jegannath College of Education was established in the village in 2013.

 Demographics

-The people here are mostly Roman Catholics and this parish belongs to the Kottar Diocese.
+The people are mostly Roman Catholics and this parish belongs to the Kottar Diocese.

 Before the state re-organisation was done, this village was the east border of South Thiruvithangoor.